ocsf/ocsf-docs/Articles/Patching Core Using Extensions.md

 # Patching the Core Schema With Extensions
-Paul Agbabian
+Paul Agbabian,
 August 2024

 Extensions have been around since the earliest days of OCSF.
 We knew that it was impossible to cover every type of event in a standard way, and that vendors will have special event classes, attributes and objects that only pertain to their products.
 Customers may have their own enrichment pipelines with specific attributes that need to be type-checked, etc.

 A somewhat subtle and hidden feature of the extension mechanism is how the core schema itself can be patched, meaning added to, without having to create new classes and new objects.
 That is to say, an extension can have new attributes and new objects added to existing core classes without having to create an extension class.
-An extension can add new attributes to a core object without having to create a new object.
+An extension can add new attributes to a core object or class without having to create a new object or class.
 An extension can even create new data types for new attributes that can be added to existing core classes and objects.

 Before we learn how to patch the core schema, we will review standard schema extensions.
-You will see later that patching the core schema is much simpler than having to create a standard extension, if all you want to do is add some attributes and constraints to existing classes.
+You will see later that patching the core schema is much simpler than having to create a standard extension, if all you want to do is add some attributes and constraints to existing classes or objects.

 ## Standard Approach for Extensions